bign8/NateCMS/README.md

 - [ ] only show "(make it a page)" link on pages with proper extension
 - [ ] Fully isolate editor and improve design
 - [ ] Security issue, why are there more than 1 way to authenticate with the site?
+- [ ] Find a way to check if an element has an editor before opening it (also disable edit icon?)